“Peacock Skeleton with Crooked Feathers”

 “Oh, I know your name,” said Jules.

 “Assuming you’re the N.P.
-Winter who contributed to at least a half-dozen of Grand Philosopher Lockwood’s research papers between 1997 and 1999, and several of Master-Savant Durand’s in recent years.”
+Winter who contributed to at least a half-dozen of Grand Philosopher Lockwood’s research papers between 1997 and 1999, and several of Master-Savant Durand’s over the last decade.”

 “Oh.
 Yup.
 That’s me.”
-She shuffled over to the office door, rifling through keys on her keyring.
+She shuffled over to the office door, rifled through keys on her keyring.

 “I came across your thesis last year in the department library.
 On Advanced Techniques of Putrefaction.
 Really brilliant stuff.”